routejs/docs/Introduction.md

 ## Philosophy

 Routejs is a fast http routing engine for nodejs.
-Routejs is highly depends on the middlewares, in routejs everything is a middleware.
+Routejs is highly depends on the middlewares, in routejs everything is a middleware, wether it's a http route, middleware or error-handler.

-In routejs all middlewares are executed one after another in top to bottom order, so make sure to register routes and middlewares in the right order.
+In routejs, middlewares are executed one-after-another from top to bottom, they are executed in the order that they are registered, so make sure to register routes and middlewares in the right order.

-It is advisable to register all the global middlewares at the first and register error-handler middleware at the last.
+Global middlewares should be registered first before routes and error-handler middleware should be registered at the last after registering all the routes and middlewares.